w3c/wai-intro-atag/content/education.md

 Your learning management system (LMS) is sometimes called an "authoring tool" because people use it to author or create course content.

-There is an international standard to help you meet accessibility needs: **Authoring Tool Accessibility Guidelines (ATAG)**.
+There is an international standard to help you meet accessibility needs: Authoring Tool Accessibility Guidelines (ATAG).
 ATAG is developed by the W3C Web Accessibility Initiative ([WAI](/WAI/)).

-Use ATAG to help make your tool:
+**Use Authoring Tool Accessibility Guidelines (ATAG) to help make your tool**:

-* accessible to instructors and other users with disabilities (Part A)
+* **accessible to instructors and other users with disabilities (Part A)**
-* support accessible content for students (Part B)
+* **support accessible content for students (Part B)**

 ATAG covers the example scenarios above:

-* **Everyone can use previews** &mdash; ATAG says: Ensure that previews are accessible.
+* _Everyone can use previews_ &mdash; ATAG says: Ensure that previews are accessible.
 Course authors often periodically check how browsers will display the content to students.
 Authors with disabilities need the same opportunity to check their work.
-* **Everyone can edit content** &mdash; ATAG says: Provide keyboard access to authoring features.
+* _Everyone can edit content_ &mdash; ATAG says: Provide keyboard access to authoring features.
 Some authors with limited mobility or visual disabilities do not use a mouse.
 Instead, they require keyboard interface access to all of the functionality of the authoring tool.
-* **The LMS helps make course content accessible** &mdash; ATAG says: Guide authors to produce accessible content.
+* _The LMS helps make course content accessible_ &mdash; ATAG says: Guide authors to produce accessible content.
 Assist authors with managing alternative content for non-text content.
 Ensure that documentation promotes the production of accessible content.

 And ATAG covers much more.

-To get started putting ATAG to work for you, see:
+**To get started putting ATAG to work for you, see**:

-* [[ATAG Overview]](/standards-guidelines/atag/), with links to the ATAG standard and Implementing ATAG
+* **[[ATAG Overview]](/standards-guidelines/atag/)**, with links to the ATAG standard and Implementing ATAG
-* [[ATAG at a Glance]](/standards-guidelines/atag/glance/), a paraphrased summary to give you an idea of what's covered in ATAG
+* **[[ATAG at a Glance]](/standards-guidelines/atag/glance/)**, a paraphrased summary to give you an idea of what's covered in ATAG